Several options available!

 A good way to sleep at the festival is to come with your hammock to set up in the forest for the night, with the owls!
 A change of scenery guaranteed!

-Be aware that unlike big festivals, the Morimont is very small, so there is less choice for food.
-So make sure you bring enough to eat ;)
+Note that unlike the big festivals, the Morimont is very small, so there’s less choice of food.
+So make sure you have enough to eat ;)

 The bar offers a range of good drinks and beers from the region.

 For a snack between dances: gluten-free cakes, sandwiches, fruit, etc.

 Drinks are sold via drink tickets, which are available at the entrance to the barn.

 A cosy, warm place to have a tea or a rum concoction, to warm up from the inside!

 Drinks are sold via tickets, available to purchase at the entrance of the barn.